Community Grants Program

 What documentation do I need?

-We want you to have the best chance to receive grant funding.
-You will need to supply the following documentation with your grant application.
+You must supply the following documentation with your grant application.

-• Certificate of Incorporation of your group/organisation, or evidence of other legal status.
-(If your group/organisation is not incorporated, you can apply for a grant through an Auspice Organisation.
-See FAQs for more)
+• If your group/organisation is not incorporated, you can apply for a grant through an Auspice Organisation.

-• ABN details or completed Statement by Supplier form for your group/organisation
+• ABN (Australian Business Number) or a completed Statement by Supplier form (if you do not have an ABN)

-• A Public Liability Insurance Certificate of Currency, to cover your group/ organisation’s activities (First time applicants for Quick Response and Operational grants do not have to show PLI at time of applying)
+• A Public Liability Insurance (PLI) Certificate of Currency, to cover your group/organisation’s activities.
+(First time applicants for Year-Round Access and Community Connection grants do not have to show PLI at time of applying)

 If you have previously started an application and would like to log back in, follow the link below.